In 2014, Children's Care Hospital & School and South Dakota Achieve joined together to form LifeScape.

 The two organizations followed similar paths over the years.
 During a conversation over a cup of coffee between Achieve’s CEO Anne Rieck McFarland and Children’s Care interim CEO Dave Timpe, the idea of joining the two organizations was sparked.
 The Boards of Directors of both organization supported exploring the possibilities.
 Similar missions, vision, and values, as well as unique areas of expertise encouraged the Boards to take action and seriously explore the merger of these two strongly, highly respected agencies.
 After nearly eighteen months of exploration, the boards of the two organizations voted unanimously to join South Dakota Achieve and Children’s Care.
 On April 1, 2014, LifeScape was formed.

-LifeScape continues to provide all of the services of Children’s Care Hospital & School and South Dakota Achieve to an anticipated 2,500 children and adults through programs in Sioux Falls, Rapid City, and many communities and school districts throughout South Dakota.
+LifeScape continues to provide all of the services of South Dakota Achieve and Children’s Care Hospital & School to about 3,000 children and adults through programs based in Sioux Falls, Rapid City, and Sioux City.
 By offering support throughout the lifespan, the two organizations are truly “better together.”